javiergarciad/scrappers_examples/vessels_positioning/README.md

 For this example input and output dataset will be stored in two different CSV files.
 This could be adapted to be used in conjunction with a database but that is beyond the scope of this example.

-Multi threading could be implemented to speed up the process.
-Multiple queries will be performed at once.
+Multi threading could be implemented to speed up the process, but beyond the scope of this example.

 ## Input
  Input CSV must have the following data (columns) for each vessel (row):